 Next, Dr. Chapuis addressed the question of which T cell receptors (TCRs) should be used for gene therapy.
 Traditional methods to study this are labor intensive and time consuming and rely on bulk sequencing that masks the identification of biologically and clinically meaningful information.
 To address this issue, Aude and her team used the Chromium Single Cell Immune Profiling Solution to enable the profiling of thousands of T cells and sequence the full-length, paired alpha/beta chains of TCRs .
 The results indicated TCRs from T cells isolated from healthy donors have similar function to adoptively transferred "winning" T-cells, suggesting the "healthy" phenotype is restored by a subpopulation of T-cells.

 Closing out the workshop with the much buzzed about "What's Next from 10x Genomics?" was Michael Schnall-Levin, VP of Product, R&D and Strategy.
 Mike announced 3 exciting new single cell products, widening the breath of applications on the Chromium Instrument.
-Watch the presentation and learn more about our future products here.

 Single Cell Feature Barcoding – This solution will support the simultaneous measurement of gene expression and epitope/protein quantification as well as single cell RNA-seq readouts from pooled CRISPR screens.
 Reagents & protocols will support custom antibody-oligo conjugation, and compatible products for pre-conjugated antibodies.
 Consistent with all other solutions from 10x Genomics, analysis will include push-button pipelines for integration of data types, and interactive visualization in a consolidated Loupe Cell Browser.